pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/create-docker-images/index.md

 {{% choosable language typescript %}}

 Notice that we're mixing in some language constructs in here like `process.cwd()`.
-With Pulumi, we have access to the full language ecosystem, including third-party libraries.
+With Pulumi, we have access to the full language ecosystem, including built-ins and third-party libraries.
 Pulumi also has typing support, so you can use the tools in your favorite IDE, like completion, to verify that you're using the correct types for any inputs you're using.
 Pretty cool!